maierfelix/hevia-compiler/README.md

 </div>

 # What is it?
-Hevia is a strongly-typed programming language for building cross-platform software.
+Hevia is a strongly typed programming language for building cross-platform software.
 It compiles to straightforward, optimized, readable JavaScript and C source code.
 Hevia offers features like defining custom operators, inout parameters, enums and a clean, semicolon-less syntax.

 Garbage collection is not implemented yet.